How To Catch Channel Catfish In A Creek?

 Essential Equipment for Creek Fishing

-J-Hook: J-hook in sizes 2/0 to 4/0, depending on the size of the bait you’re using.
+J-Hook: J-hook in sizes 2/0 to 4/0, depending on the bait size you’re using.

 Sinkers: Use a slip sinker or egg sinker to help your bait reach the bottom of the creek.